 Radio Frequencies and Astronomy by the Numbers

-For radio emissions of all kinds, the number of cycles per second is called a frequencyFrequencyA measure of wave vibrations per unit time.
+For radio waves of all kinds, the number of cycles per second is called a frequencyFrequencyA measure of wave vibrations per unit time.
 Typically measured in hertz, or cycles per second.
 In radio astronomy, high frequency corresponds to shorter wavelengths, like submillimeter waves detected by ALMA.
 Lower frequency refer to longer waves, like centimeter waves detected by the VLA. .
 One cycle per second is called one hertzHertzA unit of measurement of a wave's frequency.
 Hertz are measured by the number of oscillations that occur per second.
 1 Hertz (Hz) = 1 cycle or oscillation/second..
 A thousand cycles per second is a kilohertz; a gigahertz is a billion cycles per second.
-Radio astronomers are most interested in objects that emit in the frequency range between 3 kilohertz and 300 gigahertz.
-It’s easier to think of these in terms of wavelengths, however, which range from a very large 100-kilometer radio wave to a very small one-millimeter wave.
-The largest wavelengths require arrays of telescopes to detect, while the smallest ones may only require a few (or only one) telescope.
+Radio astronomers are most interested in objects that emit in the frequency range between 3 kilohertz and about 900 gigahertz.
+It’s easier to think of these in terms of wavelengths, however, which range from a very large 100-kilometer radio wave to those less than a millimeter in length.

 Doing Radio Astronomy

-The radio portion of the electromagnetic spectrum comes from energetic objects and processes in the universe.
+The radio portion of the electromagnetic spectrum can come from energetic objects and processes in the universe as well as cold, dark objects that emit no visible light.
 Because different wavelengths are given off by different objects, radio astronomers use a variety of methods and instruments to detect them.
-One type of instrument is a large dish that looks similar to a satellite TV dish.
+One type of instrument is a large antenna that looks similar to a satellite TV dish.
 It’s called a radio telescope.
-While single-dish discoveries are often made, the observatories of NRAO usually link many dishes together in giant arrays to gather detailed radio images of distant objects.
+While single-dish radio telescopes are essential, NRAO’s telescopes consist of many dishes linked together in giant arrays to gather detailed radio images of distant objects.